jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

-..
-ATTENTION:: Do this only if you have MacOS_ and tree_ is not installed.
+.. attention:: Do this only if you have MacOS_ and tree_ is not installed.

   If you have Windows_